 It’s not easy.
 You want to write straightforward facts about your product and the benefits it provides.
 That’s understandable.
-But what if we told you that through brand story copywriting, you can transform the way your audience thinks about you?
+But what if we told you that through brand story copywriting, you could transform the way your audience sees your brand?

 The 4 Core Components of Any Story

 Let’s start with a basic definition of what a story actually is.
 Because, as much as everyone seems to think they can recognize one, it’s surprisingly difficult to reconstruct its parts.